Xbtiou/InheritX-CipherWill/README.md

 ### Prerequisites

-Before you can set up and run InheritX (CipherWill) locally, ensure you have the following versions installed:
+Before you can set up and run  (CipherWill) locally, ensure you have the following versions installed:

   * `AZLE_VERSION`: `0.17.1`
   * `NodeJS_VERSION`: `18.17.1`

 ### Local Setup Instructions

-Follow these steps to get InheritX (CipherWill) running on your local machine:
+Follow these steps to get  (CipherWill) running on your local machine:

 1.  **Install Dependencies:**
     ```bash